ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 ---

 ## :hammer_and_wrench: Switching Scenes with GameStates
-Next, we will extend the **GameManager** to handle scene transitions and manage the overall game flow through defined game states.
+Next, we will extend the **GameManager** to handle scene transitions and manage overall game flow through defined GameStates.

-Instead of completely replacing the scene each time the player moves between menus or levels, we will **load all scenes additively**; stacking them on top of a single, empty **bootstrap (or idle) scene**.
+Rather than completely replacing the scene each time the player moves between menus or levels, we will **load all scenes additively**, stacking them on top of a single, empty **Bootstrap (or Idle) scene**.

+### Single Point of Entry
+The **Bootstrap scene** serves as a **single point of entry** for the game, initializing the GameManager and other core systems before any gameplay begins.
+It is always loaded in the background and ensures everything is ready for the player. **We don’t need a “Bootstrap” GameState**, because GameStates represent what the player experiences, menus, gameplay, or game over; while the Bootstrap scene is purely infrastructure.
+Once initialization is complete, the GameManager immediately transitions to the first real GameState, so players never notice the Bootstrap scene.

+>[!NOTE]
+> Using a Bootstrap scene as a single point of entry ensures that scripts like the Player can safely access the GameManager.
+Other options, such as lazy initialization or setting script execution order, achieve the same goal: guaranteeing that all core systems exist before anything tries to use them.

+#### 1. Create a Bootstrap Scene
+ 1. In the Unity Editor Create a new scene named `Bootstrap`
+ 2. Place the **GameManager** prefab in the scene and save the scene.
+ 3. Choose **File > Build Profile** and add the `Bootstrap` scene to the list
+    - Ensure that the `Bootstrap` scene is the first scene in the list
+    - Add any additional scenes to the build list the order is not important
+    - Only add scenes that are required for playing the game.
+Exclude test scenes.

 #

 >[!NOTE]
->The **Bootstrap scene** exists to **initialize the GameManager** and other core systems before any gameplay begins.
+> The **Bootstrap scene** exists to **initialize the GameManager** and other core systems before any gameplay begins.
 It is always loaded in the background and ensures everything is ready for the player. **We don’t need a “Bootstrap” GameState** because GameStates represent what the player experiences—menus, gameplay, pause, or game over; while the **Bootstrap scene is just infrastructure**.
 Once initialization is complete, the GameManager immediately transitions to the first real GameState, so players never actually notice the Bootstrap scene.

 #